Last Updated on 9th August 2020

-Going to a high-street lender may result in an expat being declined, especially if they’ve just returned to the UK.
-That doesn’t mean to say that there aren’t lenders that will consider expat mortgages.
+Going to a high-street lender may result in an expat being declined, especially if you’ve just returned to the UK.
+That doesn’t mean to say that there aren’t lenders that will consider you for a mortgage.

 Lenders may consider expats on criteria such as: